ibtissamelhani/Maska/README.md

-This application is a basic User Management System built using Spring Core without, Spring MVC, and Spring Data JPA.
+This application is a basic User Management System built using Spring Core , Spring MVC, and Spring Data JPA.
 It allows users to perform CRUD operations such as creating, viewing, updating, and deleting users through a web interface.
 ## Project Structure
  **src/main/java: Contains your Java code.**
 - org.youcode.controller: Holds the controller classes to manage incoming requests and direct them to the appropriate services or views.